 The refilling procedure isn’t a deal-killer, particularly for a low-priced model, but it should at least be one of your considerations.
 One other note: the ceramic filter does a good job in most cases, but you may see some white dust if your water is extremely hard.

 For an inexpensive cool mist humidifier, the TaoTronics TT-AHAH001 is impressive.
 You may need more machine, though, if you have a large space to cover or very hard water.

 Looking closer at the TaoTronics TT-AH001 Cool Mist Humidifier For Home Bedroom:

 7. Vornado Evap2 Whole Room Cool Mist Evaporative Humidifier

-The Groom+Style team wouldn’t use this humidifier in our bedroom if we were trying to sleep because it can get quite loud when running at its highest setting (you might even need a white noise machine running at the same time).
+The Groom+Style team wouldn’t use this humidifier in our bedroom if we were trying to sleep because it can get quite loud when running at its highest setting.

 Otherwise, it’s a powerful cool mist machine which can humidify in a hurry even though it’s one of the smallest models on the market.